 That brings to mind indoor flying.
 Yes, that's another world—towing kites around at low speeds.
 It involves playing around with climbs, glides, and other tricks in a hemispherical space.

 I've had some fantastic flights with 2-Skewer Series kites on light-wind days.
-What I love about them, personally, is that despite being fairly small, they hit a performance sweet-spot.
+What I loved about them, personally, was that despite being fairly small, they hit a performance sweet-spot.
 Here's what I mean:

 Two bamboo BBQ skewers end to end turns out to be a very ideal combination of strength, rigidity, and light weight.
 Add extremely light single-ply plastic, and you have one super-light-weight flying kite!
 Saving weight is what it's all about, as any kite maker will tell you.